amirbarkal/websphere-nd-docker/README.md

   cell has been initialized.

 ## What is it good for?
 Testing, demonstration, learning and POC.
+Witnessing the AWESOME power of Docker!

 ## Prerequisites:
 * Git-Bash with Administrator privileges